oscar-system/Oscar.jl/docs/src/integer.md

 ## Julia integers in Oscar functions

-For convenience, many Oscar functions also accept Julia integers.
+For convenience, basic arithmetic and exact division functions in Oscar also accept Julia integers.
 For example:

 ```@repl oscar
 divexact(ZZ(234), 2)